guilleiguaran/puppet-mactex/CONTRIBUTING.md

-Thanks for contributing to Boxen!
+Thanks for contributing to this module!
 A couple of notes to help you out:

 * We're conservative with version bumps, especially on services.
 We tend to keep things aligned with what we're personally using in